-Galina K., born in 1935, remembers : «Before the war, the village was quite small.
-But there were 3 cemeteries, an orthodox cemetery, a Polish cemetery, and a Jewish cemetery.
+Galina K., born in 1935: "Before the war, the village was quite small, but there were 3 cemeteries, an orthodox cemetery, a Polish cemetery, and a Jewish cemetery.
 My father had many Jewish friends.
-On the street where we lived, there were mostly Jews.
-I felt often upset at that time, because the Jews were better dressed than us.» (Witness N°845, interviewed in Kopatkevichi, on September 21, 2014).
+On the street where we lived, most of our neighbors were Jewish.
+It often upset me that the Jews were better dressed than us."
+(Witness N°845, interviewed in Kopatkevichi, on September 21, 2014).

-Kopatkevichi is a small city situated 150 west of Gomel.
-Before the war, there was a significant Jewish population living mostly in the center and being storekeepers.
+Kopatkevichi is a small town situated 150km west of Gomel.
+Before the war, there was a significant Jewish population living mostly in the center.
+The majority of the Jewish population were shopkeepers.
 881 Jews lived in the village in 1939.
-There was a Yiddish school and a synagogue which was opened in 1937.
-The city was occupied by German troops during the summer of 1941.
+There was a Yiddish school and a synagogue, which was opened in 1937.
+The city was occupied by German forces during the summer of 1941.

-The events regarding the Jews in Kopatkevichi during the war are essentially known thanks to the testimonies of witnesses recorded by Yahad.
-In the beginning of the German occupation, the Jews were still able to live in their own houses.
-On November 18, 1942, the Germans assisted by the local police, came to round up the Jews from their houses.
-The Jews were loaded onto 2 carts, driven by the policemen, then taken to a barn on the outskirts of the town where they were burned.
-Apparently, the ashes were buried on the spot.
-Today in place of that barn, there is a private house.
+The events surrounding the fate of the Jews in Kopatkevichi during the war are essentially known thanks to the witness testimonies recorded by Yahad.
+At the beginning of the German occupation, the Jews were still able to live in their own houses.
+On November 18, 1942, the Germans, assisted by the local police, came to round up the Jews from their houses.
+The Jews were loaded onto 2 carts, driven by policemen, and taken to a barn on the outskirts of the town where they were burned alive.
+It appears that the victims' ashes were buried on the spot.
+Today, a house stands on the location of the barn.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?